SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/index.md

 ### 4. DIY differences
 *This is explained in greater detail in the respective DIY guides for [WiFi-based](diy/README.md) and [nRF-based](hardware/index.md) slimes.*
-- WiFi based slimes currently require a carrier PCB, an IMU board, and a charging board, alongside a battery.
+- WiFi based slimes require a carrier PCB, an IMU board, and a charging board, alongside a battery.
 - At the time of writing, Stacked Smol Slimes use a Promicro nRF52 board and an IMU board, with the battery.
 However, Smol Slimes also require the trackers to be paired to a dongle before use.

 ### 5. Standalone?